 - CI-V USB Echo Back: ON

-No we switch to the Automatic Magnetic Loop Tuner, and press the Menu / Enact button for more than 1 second.
+Now we switch to the Automatic Magnetic Loop Tuner and press the Menu / Enact button for more than 1 second.
 Select the “Radio Type” menu item.

-Choose for ICOM CI-V Poll in the Tranceiver Type menu.
+Choose for ICOM CI-V Poll in the Transceiver Type menu.

 The value will be saved in the memory and you’ll return back to the Config Menu.
 Now select “ICOM CI-V Addr” and set the value to 94.

-Exit, the menu, and if everything went wel, now your Automatic Magnetic loop tuner follows the VFO of your IC-7300, and you can use the auto tune function to set the radio in transmit mode and let the tuner hunt for an acceptable SWR.
+Exit, the menu, and if everything went well, now your Automatic Magnetic loop tuner follows the VFO of your IC-7300, and you can use the auto-tune function to set the radio in transmit mode and let the tuner hunt for an acceptable SWR.